KyleMBoomer/rancid_tomatillos/README.md

 Rancid Tomatillos is a web application similar to rotten tomatoes,netflix etc. that allows a user to pick a movie, view the trailer via a YouTube window, see a synopsis, a rating, and a general overview of the movie.

 # Tech Stack:
-JavaScript, React.js, Glide.js, CSS, and HTML
+JavaScript, React.js, Glide.js, CSS, HTML; tested with Cypress.

 # App preview:
 [Check it out](https://kylemboomer.github.io/rancid_tomatillos) for yourself.
 Be sure to click the banner to load the app!